leeboardtools/bythelee/README.md

 * textures: Various textures.
 * textures/three-js: This contains textures taken from the three.js examples.

+At the top-level folder, there is a Node.js file, app.js, which is used to run the server, should you so desire.
+With the server you can set up the server on your local network by running app.js from within NetBeans, or typing:

+`node app.js`

+from the command line at the top-level folder.
+The IP address and port the server is listening on is displayed in the console.
+With the server running, you can then connect to ByTheLee by simply typing the IP address followed by the port in a browser on a computer connected to the local network.
+For example, on my home network the server reports:

+`10.0.0.7:3000`

+Type that in your browser window to connect locally.

 ### Unit Tests ###
 There are a bunch of unit tests, all found within the public\_html/test folder.
 These are based upon [QUnit](https://qunitjs.com/).
 The tests themselves are run from the unit-tests.html file in public\_html.